hannahpotter/hannahpotter.github.io/_projects/hazel_tutor.md

     On the left is the Cursor Inspector.
 On the right is the Strategy Guide.
 </div>

-   ExplainThis is a contextualized programming language documentation tool, which provides information about the syntactic form, an explanation, and examples for the term at the cursor.
-The <a href="https://hazel.org/build/explainthis/">demo</a> for ExplainThis is also available online.
+   ExplainThis is a contextualized programming language documentation tool, which provides information about the syntactic form, an explanation, and examples for the term at the cursor. <a href="https://hazel.org/build/dev/">Try ExplainThis</a> online!
 I collaborated with <a href="http://madadi.one/">Ardi Madadi</a> on this project.
-For more details about this work, check out our <a href="assets/pdf/explainthis-onward22.pdf">Onward! paper</a>!
+For more details about this work, check out our <a href="../assets/pdf/explainthis-onward22.pdf">Onward! paper</a>!

    <div class="row">
     <div class="col-sm mt-3 mt-md-0">